iDataist/Deploy-the-Neighborly-App-with-Azure-Functions/README.md

 ## Project Overview

 I built a web application called "Neighborly" that allows neighbors to post advertisements for services and products they can offer.
 The front-end application is built with the Python Flask micro framework.
 The application makes direct requests to the back-end API endpoints, which allow users to view, create, edit, and delete the community advertisements.
+The ads and posts are stored in Azure Cosmos DB.

 ## Dependencies